YADRO-KNS/ke-usb24r/README.md

 Currently, the program supports the following operations:

+  - Identify a Ke-USB24R device on a serial port
   - Reading a relay state
   - Reading a GPIO line state
   - Setting a GPIO line output value